Pasacao: Ports

 Pasacao Seaport, also known as the Port of Pasacao, locally known as Pier, is a fishing, passenger, and cargo port managed by the Philippine Ports Authority (PPA) in Camarines Sur.
 It is situated in Barangay Sta.
-Rose del Sur.
+Rosa del Sur.
 The port serves passengers traveling from Pasacao to Burias and Mobo in Masbate Province.

 The nearby smaller Pasacao Fishport is primarily utilized for fishing and unloading fish, as well as pump boats and fastcrafts for short trips.

 Education

 The Pasacao Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.

 The municipality has several educational institutions catering to different levels of education.
 For elementary education, the town has 16 public schools and 2 private schools.
 At the secondary level, there are 6 public high schools and 2 private high schools.
 Students can continue their studies in nearby cities like Naga and Legazpi.

 A key institution in Pasacao is the Central Bicol State University of Agriculture (CBSUA) - Pasacao Campus, which offers undergraduate programs in education.
 The town also supports non-formal education through the Alternative Learning System (ALS) for out-of-school youth and adults, and technical and vocational training through the Camarines Sur Institute of Fisheries and Marine Sciences (CASIFMAS), which offers courses in various vocational fields.

 Below is the list of the tertiary and secondary level existing schools on the municipality.